 Sunrise Destination?
 Lanikai Pillbox Hike.
 Living close to Wahiawa, we had a short travel distance towards Kailua, which is only about a 35-minute drive in the morning if you can beat the traffic.
 Sunrise hikes are always worth the sleepy eyes and grumpiness for the first 10 minutes of the day, I swear.

 After having been trekking before in Nepal and back in the US, I set my bar high while on the Salkantay Trek with Killa Expeditions.
 Even though it seemed impossible, they seemed to raise that bar.
 We had a large group to accommodate for—13 to be exact!—and before this trip I had only known Maria and Chaniel through instagram.
-(Thank goodness for girls who love mountains as much as you do!)
-It turned out to be the biggest learning experience traveling with so many people, and we made memories that will last a lifetime.

 We were 9 days deep into the Himalayas.
 Hiking on average about 6 hours a day.
 And on April 11th, 2017 I was 17,598ft in the sky, at the base of the largest mountain in the world.
 I celebrated with my wonderful group of trekking partners and our two guides I met from Himalayan Wonders.
 We all had made it.
 How, you ask?
 A strong combination of desire, jokes, and knowing what to pack.